 01 of 06

-Crocus are a wonderful choice for naturalizing or planting in lawns.
+Crocus is a wonderful choice for naturalizing or planting in lawns.
 They are also incredibly easy to grow or force in containers.

 02 of 06

 Those big, puffy flower heads are made up of dozens of small, fragrant, tubular flowers.
 Hyacinths are in the lily family.
 Take a look at each one individually and it's easy to see that hyacinths are in the lily family and that overwhelming perfume makes perfect sense.

-Hyacinth come in colors that many other bulbs do not, so it's nice that they bloom in time to mix with daffodils and tulips.
+Hyacinth flowers come in colors that many other bulbs do not, so it's nice that they bloom in time to mix with daffodils and tulips.

 04 of 06